Dynamical entropy of charged black objects: Examples

 \section{Examples}

 In this section we illustrate our general framework for electromagnetic potential-charge contributions to the first law with three examples: A) four-dimensional dyonic AdS black holes in Einstein-Maxwell gravity with spherical, planar and hyperbolic horizon topology, B) five-dimensional rotating black rings with electric dipole charge, and C) electrically charged $(p-1)$-black branes sourced by a $p$-form gauge field in ten dimensions.
 We pay special attention to how and where the charges and potentials are defined.
+Our first law differs from previous work on these examples in the sense that the perturbations are now allowed to be non-stationary, such that the horizon entropy is given by the dynamical entropy formula.
+Moreover, we show how previously derived charges and potentials follow in a systematic fashion from our general formalism.